titooo7/GFN-FPS-Unlocker/README.md

 This module spoof some `build.prop` information like `BRAND`, `MANUFACTURER`, `MODEL`, `FINGERPRINT`, `BOARD`, `HARDWARE`.
 By default the values are spoofed only for GeForce NOW app, but you can spoof for other apps as well if you enable it in LSPosed and also untick the option "Make sure to spoof only in GeForce NOW"

+### Will it work with my 120Hz Android phone/tablet?
+This has been tested on Samsung 120Hz devices, it might or might not work in 120Hz Android devices from other brands (for instance it doesn't work with my Xiaomi Pad 5).
+If it doesn't then most likely the manufacturer ROM of your device is the one to blame, don't blame Nvidia nor myself.

 ### TO-DO
 Spoofing Platform props.
 I tried to do it but then most of the values wouldn't be spoofed.
+I think that's not necessary but I still wanted to do it.

 ### Disclaimer!!
 Do not root your Android device unless you are ok with the cons that rooting a phone brings nowadays.